SEEK Materials

 The SEEK PQ-R is also:

-• Designed to screen for, not diagnose, risk factors for child maltreatment
+• Designed to screen for, not diagnose, psychosocial problems

 • Intended for parents to complete, voluntarily, in advance of their child's regular checkup